6 Ways to Create a Healthy Home EnvironmentMichael Downey July 7, 2020

 Short term, some people suffer allergies, asthma, headaches and rashes from exposure.
 Long term, chemicals build up in the body, overwhelm the immune system and cause cancer and autoimmune diseases (arthritis, hives, diabetes, etc.).

-• Cleaning – Conventional cleaning products contain toxic ingredients, many of which are known carcinogens (cause cancer).
+• Cleaning products – Conventional cleaning products contain toxic ingredients, many of which are known carcinogens (cause cancer).
 Manufacturers don’t have to include all ingredients on labels.
 Your safest bet?
 Buy cleaners from a natural food store or make them yourself.

 • Air Pollution – Open your windows for 15 minutes each morning and evening (even in winter) to air out your house.

 Formaldehyde is a volatile carcinogenic gas found in products like plywood, particleboard, panelling, wood finishes, carpeting, furniture, permanent press fabrics and cleaners.
 To minimize out-gassing, maintain a temperature below 22ºC and humidity of 35-50%.
 Buy temperature and humidity gauges; read them regularly.
 (Editor’s note: Also opt for kitchen cabinets pre-assembled that are free of this harmful gas.)

-A low humidity will control mold, mildew and dust mites and thus, allergic reactions.
+A low humidity will control mould, mildew, and dust mites and thus, allergic reactions.
 Vent bathrooms, dryers and gas stoves to the outside.
 Open doors between rooms to improve circulation.
 Use a dehumidifier and an air conditioner.
 Remove all conventional air fresheners.
 They contain formaldehyde, petroleum distillates and aerosol propellants.

 • Dry Cleaners – Many use perchloroethylene, a solvent linked to cancer — and it stays in your clothes.
 If you do dry clean, air your clothes for several hours before they enter your home.